A. Pichlers Witwe & Sohn

 The first company catalogue dates from 1808 and includes several items from 1799, but the majority from 1802 to 1808 including editions of Latin classics such as those by Cornelius Nepos, Velleius Paterculus and Pomponius Mela; also a large number of plays – Lessing's works in 36 volumes, Schiller's in 28 volumes, Iffland in 16 volumes, and Shakespeare's works in 18 volumes;also the collected works of his sister-in-law, Karoline Pichler (complete edition 53 volumes, pocket edition 60 volumes), Wilhelm's Discourses on Natural History (27 volumes, 963 sheet 1,560 colored copper panels).
 In the early 1900s, the firm published a series of zoological wall charts created by Paul Pfurtscheller, the Austrian zoologist and natural history illustrator.
+As a strategy to publicize the collection, the company A. Pichlers Witwe & Sohn sent two copies of the charts to professors of zoology and anatomy at secondary and higher education institutes, science museums, and specialized scientific journals in different European countries, so that the collection would become known and feedback on the work could be received.